 Once you understand how users engage with your Experiences, it's time you connect this data with your product events.
 We highly encourage you to use a specialist analytics provider to analyze your product data.
 Because your most important product events are unique to your brand and goals, you're the best to establish what success means to you.

-We integrate with common providers which you can use to track your native product events alongside Chameleon events.
-This way, you can holistically evaluate the impact of your Experiences on other user actions, and understand how you can improve your process.
+We integrate with common providers, which you can use to track your native product events alongside Chameleon events.
+This way, you can holistically evaluate the impact of your Experiences on other user actions and understand how you can improve your process.

 π‘ We recommend you consider using Segment or Freshpaint to streamline your analytics tracking and enjoy greater control of your data pipeline.

-You can learn more about how Chameleon works with these tools, from our user guides:
+You can learn more about how Chameleon works with these tools from our user guides:

 You can also add the data that Chameleon automatically collects directly into your database and then query this data alongside all your other product data.Β To do this, simply use our open API to send Chameleon data to your database or other tools.